Dick Assman

-Richard Arthur "Dick" Assman (February 14, 1934 – August 15, 2016) was a Canadian gas station employee whose name propelled him to celebrity status across North America for four months in 1995.
+Richard Arthur Assman (February 14, 1934 – August 15, 2016) was a Canadian gas station employee whose name propelled him to celebrity status across North America for four months in 1995.

 Career

 In 1995, Assman moved from working at one Petro-Canada station to another.
 The latter station's owner took out an advertisement in the local newspaper that was sent anonymously to David Letterman, who was amused by Assman's name.
 Assman was introduced on July 24, 1995, on the Late Show with David Letterman, where he was a nightly feature for about a month.
 During this time, he was known as "Assman the Gasman".

 Live field units in Canada interviewed him for the show.
 Over the weeks, Joe Namath declared himself an "Ass-maniac", while Assman received a musical tribute from Tony Orlando on Letterman: